 Currently the Special Projects Manager for NET, Nebraska’s statewide public broadcasting organization, Michael is a forty-three year veteran in public broadcasting.
 Forty-one of those years have been spent in production and management in Nebraska and the Great Plains.
 Michael works tirelessly to share his years of accumulated wisdom and experience with the next generation of story-tellers and he has led the effort to establish an internship program at NET for students from the University of Nebraska-Lincoln’s colleges of Journalism and Fine and Performing Arts (Film) and the Institute of Agriculture and Natural Resources.

-A current graduate student in the Nebraska Cooperative Fish & Wildlife Research Unit and a transplant from the east coast, Emma is fascinated with the communicative ability and integration of photography and science.
+A former graduate student in the Nebraska Cooperative Fish & Wildlife Research Unit and a transplant from the east coast, Emma is fascinated with the communicative ability and integration of photography and science.
 Her research on the central Platte incorporates water-quality monitoring and call phenology of birds, frogs, and bats, engaged with PBT’s photos.
 She has fallen in love with the sunsets, wildlife, and thunderstorms of Nebraska.

 Mariah is a wanderlust from Omaha, NE and graduated from the University of Nebraska-Lincoln with a bachelor’s degree in Environmental Studies and Fisheries & Wildlife.
-She has been a member of the Platte Basin Timelapse team since 2013 and continues to love the wild places the project takes her and the passionate humans she continues to meet.
+She has been a member of the Platte Basin Timelapse team since 2013 and loves the wild places the project takes her and the passionate humans she continues to meet.
 Over the past several years she has learned what it takes to tell compelling stories about our natural world using time-lapse and traditional photography and videography.
 In the age of technology, she sees the importance of communicating science and environmental issues through visually innovative ways.
 With a future of climate uncertainties, alarming rates of extinction, and the mass degradation of our planet’s resources, her goal is to continue to further her skills in conservation storytelling in hopes to protect biodiversity and the wild places these creatures call home.

 A native of Minnesota’s "Land of 10,000 Lakes", Peter grew up in the outdoors.
 His family was blessed to spend their free time visiting national parks, state parks, and campgrounds across the scenic United States.
 After high school, Peter moved to Lincoln, Nebraska with plans of becoming a nurse, though after a few unsatisfied years and adequate time soul-searching, he decided his passion for being outdoors deserved a career.
 An alumnus of the Fisheries & Wildlife program at the University of Nebraska - Lincoln, Peter has an unconditional love for the wild places and things left on this planet.